 It can take a few weeks to get the hang of this method and see the results.
-But it promises to help you fall asleep in two minutes or less, so it’s worth a try.11
+But it promises to help you fall asleep in 2 minutes or less, so it’s worth a try!10

 What to drink to fall asleep faster

-So far, it’s only been the drinks to avoid we’ve mentioned.
-However, some beverages can help with sleep.
+So far, we’ve only mentioned the drinks to avoid.
+However, some beverages can actually help with sleep.

 If you’re looking for a natural sleep remedy, herbal teas are a popular option.

 - Preparing your bedroom for sleep, e.g. getting rid of clutter, hiding clocks and making sure it’s the right temperature, can all help you fall asleep more quickly